leggedrobotics/qed-splatter/README.md

 ## Pruning Extension

+The pruning extension provides tools to reduce the number of Gaussians to increase the rendering speed.
+There are two main types of pruner available.
+Soft pruner reduce the number of Gaussians during training.
+Hard pruner are a post processing tool which can be used after training.
+Each pruner computes a pruning score to rank the importance of Gaussians.
+The least important are pruned.

 Currently two scripts are usable:

 ### RGB_hard_pruner
+This pruner uses RGB loss to compute a pruning score to do hard pruning.
 ```
 python3 RGB_hard_pruner.py default --data-dir datasets/park --ckpt results/park/step-000029999.ckpt --pruning-ratio 0.1 --result-dir output